Sulking: getting the Silent Treatment!

 2. The Silent Treatment: Avoid eye contact

 The person who is sulking with you will invariably avoid eye contact.
-Not only is this a way of not communicating it’s also a way of refusing to give you “strokes” i.e. of withdrawing affection.
+Not only is this a way of not communicating, it’s also a way of refusing to give you “strokes” i.e. you are being denied affection.

 3. The Silent Treatment: maintain anger

 The sulker recognises this is an emotional power struggle – to get you to relent, accept you’re in the wrong and offer to make amends.